RTM: Remote therapeutic monitoring explained

 What is RTM (Remote Therapeutic Monitoring) and how can I use it in my practice?

 Remote Therapeutic Monitoring (RTM) refers to the use of medical devices to remotely manage and monitor non-physiological data relating to the musculoskeletal and respiratory systems.
-Throughout the patient plan of care, the use of 5 new CPT codes (3 of which apply to PT, OT and general MSK care) allows for RTM to be reimbursed by Medicare and other commercial insurances to track therapy adherence and response through self-reported and digitally uploaded data.
+Throughout the patient plan of care, RTM CPT codes allow for reimbursement by Medicare and other commercial insurances to track therapy adherence and response through self-reported and digitally uploaded data.
+The code set was expanded to 10 codes in the 2026 Medicare Physician Fee Schedule final rule.
 Learn more about the specifics of these codes directly from the APTA here.

 Physitrack tools available for RTM use: